 Operators deal with high task volumes across multiple workstreams.
 The challenge is not getting through everything โ it is making sure the work that actually matters does not get buried under what is just loud.
 This article covers how to use Aftertone for that specifically.

-Use Auto Task Capture to process the firehose
+Use Smart Capture to process the firehose

 Block decision time, not just task time